gshanemiller/reinvent/doc/equinix_mellanox_setup.md

 18. In the editor change the `GRUB_CMDLINE_LINUX` line appending a space plus `iommu=1 intel_iommu=on'` so that it reads `export GRUB_CMDLINE_LINUX='... iommu=1 intel_iommu=on'`
 19. Save and exit by escaping and entering `:wq`
 20. Installation part 1 is done.
 Press CTRL-C and proceed to part 2 next.
+You can defer reboot until end of part 2.

 # Procedure Part 2 of 3
 By default Equinix configures both Mellanox cards into a single bonded device.
 The purpose of this procedure is to break